teapot123/teapot123.github.io/_pages/about.md

 If you are applying for CSE PhD for 25'Fall, application fee could be waived through attending the [PhD information sessions](https://engineering.washu.edu/academics/graduate-admissions/recruitment-schedule.html) under the Computer Science & Engineering category.

+For students looking for summer internships, please make sure to check out the [REU program](https://engineering.washu.edu/academics/undergraduate-research/international-student-research-internship-program.html), which has an application deadline of 11/13.

 Recent Research Interests
 ======